uilab-kaist/coe491-ai-and-society-spring-2024/project.md

 ## Deliverables
 **All project team members should present an important part in the presentation (speak for at least one minute each)**.
-You should present your work in presentation session.
+You should present your work in the presentation session.
 - **Proposal presentation**: 5-8 minute presentation
 - **Progress presentation video**: 7-10 minute presentation video (recorded)
 - **Final presentation**: 10-15 minute presentation